 Can you remember learning to read?
 What was it like?
-Did you have someone read to you?
+Did you have someone who read to you?
 Did you have a favorite book?
-A favorite teacher who helped you?
+Was there a favorite teacher who helped you?

 Contrary to popular belief, learning to read is NOT something that happens automatically.
 In fact, when we learn to read, we are literally rewiring our brains.
-To do this, we must have good teachers, books that interest us, and lots of practice in school and at home.
+To do this, we must have good teachers, books that interest us, and lots of practice during school and at home.

 Why is reading so important?
 Because it is foundational for all other learning.
 Early grade reading is critical for retention and success in future grades.
 Children who are poor readers at the end of first grade almost never acquire average-level reading skills by the end of primary school.
-Children who do not attain literacy skills, including reading and writing, by third grade struggle to catch up in future years.
+Children who do not attain literacy skills, including reading and writing, by third grade often struggle to catch up in future years.

 A Learning Crisis

-Improving Skills with Let’s Learn to Read Program
+Improving Skills with ‘Let’s Learn to Read’ Program

-Let’s Learn to Read is a teacher training program that builds teacher capacity in reading instruction for children in grades 1-3.
-Earlier this year, the FH Burundi team piloted this program.
+‘Let’s Learn to Read’ is a teacher training program that builds teacher capacity in reading instruction for children in grades 1 through 3.
+In 2021, the FH Burundi team piloted this program.
 From January to June 2021, FH staff worked with the Ministry of Education to support ongoing training and mentoring of teachers with regular classroom visits, and with text message communications to maintain that support.

-Teachers who were involved in the training
+Teachers involved in the initial training.

-In these trainings, teachers heard about how children learn to read, and practiced the most effective ways to teach reading in the early grades.
+In these trainings, teachers heard about how children learn to read and practiced the most effective ways to teach reading in early grades.
 They also learned how to make simple, low-cost teaching aids from materials that can be found in the local community to support reading development in their classrooms.

 Early Results Show Promise

-“I had to give them another text of my choice, because I did not believe what I was hearing!” said the principal.
-He reported that the third graders’ reading was “far better than that of our secondary school students.”
+“I had to give them another text of my choice, because I did not believe what I was hearing,” said the principal.
+He reported that the third-graders’ reading was “far better than that of our secondary school students.”

-The Let’s Learn to Read pilot showed improvement in reading skills within a short period of time.
+The ‘Let’s Learn to Read’ pilot showed improvement in reading skills within a short period of time.

 FH conducted a study to determine the impact of this program on child literacy skills.
-The study showed that more children gained critical reading skills in Let’s Learn to Read schools than in comparison schools (where teachers were not trained).
-14% more children in first grade were able to read frequently used words, and 13% more children in 2nd grade were able to read simple sentences.
+The study showed that more children gained critical reading skills in LLR schools than in comparison schools (where teachers were not trained).
+For example, 14% more children in first grade were able to read frequently used words, and 13% more children in second grade were able to read simple sentences.

-In a culture where girls’ education is often a challenge, results showed that Let’s Learn to Read made a difference for girls as well as boys.
-In Let’s Learn to Read schools, the increase in the proportion of children who could read frequently used words was 21% for girls, and 26% for boys, compared to only 9% for girls and 10% for boys in schools that did not receive Let’s Learn to Read.
-The increase in the proportion of children who could read simple complete sentences in Let’s Learn to Read schools was 22% for girls and 26% for boys, compared to only 14% for girls and 6% for boys in schools that did not receive Let’s Learn to Read.
+In a culture where girls’ education is often a challenge, results demonstrated that LLR made a difference for girls as well as boys.
+In LLR schools, the increase in the proportion of children who could read frequently used words was 21% for girls, and 26% for boys, compared to only 9% for girls and 10% for boys in schools that did not receive LLR.
+The increase in the proportion of children who could read simple complete sentences in LLR schools was 22% for girls and 26% for boys, compared to only 14% for girls and 6% for boys in schools that did not receive LLR.

-Expanding Let’s Learn to Read
+Expanding ‘Let’s Learn to Read’

 How can you help?

-- Pray for the success of Let’s Learn to Read in Burundi and other countries in the coming year.
+- Pray for the success of the “Let’s Learn to Read” program in Burundi, Uganda, and other countries where it will be implemented in the coming year.

 These Story Books Will Change the Next Generation in Burundi